 There are 7 carnivores (or carnivorans) in Singapore - 4 civets, 2 otters and 1 cat.

 There are 4 species of civets in Singapore.
 The civet one is likely to encounter is the Common Palm Civet.
-Three-striped Palm Civet (Arctogalidia trivirgata) and Indian Palm Civet (Viverra zibetha) are rare.
-The Malay Civet (Viverra tangalunga) is thought to be extinct in Singapore until it is rediscovered in 2012.
-The others - Binturong, Masked Palm Civet, Large-spotted Civet and Otter Civet - are extinct in Singapore.
+Three-striped Palm Civet (Arctogalidia trivirgata), Indian Palm Civet (Viverra zibetha) and Malay Civet (Viverra tangalunga) are rare.
+The others - Binturong, Masked Palm Civet, Large-spotted Civet and Otter Civet - are extirpated in Singapore.